-This guide describes in an easy to understand way, the criteria that are most important when selecting a pickleball paddle.
+This in-depth pickleball paddle guide describes in an easy-to-understand way, the criteria that are most important when buying a pickleball paddle.

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).

 - Grip Size